 The man showed us pictures that after collecting the leaves they bring it to a manufacture to dry the out; also images of the plants and bushes themselves.
 It was interesting to see that part as well, even if only from pictures.

 After a rather short - compared to the previous days - walk, we arrived at a rather strange place.
 It was a place to sell things, with an ethnicity unknown to us: it looked as a crossover between Tibetan and some kind of South-American culture.
-The music was strange as well, and it was a bit confusing whether this is already part of the temple or not - it wasn't.
+The music was strange as well, and it was a bit confusing whether this is already part of the temple or not

 So a little later we got to Wannian Temple and to say, it's fairly different from the others.
 First: it's huge.
 A vast amount of buildings, with a very out-of-context central building.
 But it's beautiful, peaceful as anything on this mountain.